Frequently

 Cedar Creek Falls

-Enveloped by a natural amphitheatre, the surrounding flora and fauna is diverse.
-Birdlife is abundant, while in the water you're likely to spot freshwater turtles and fish.
+Enveloped by a natural amphitheatre, surrounding flora and fauna is diverse.
+Birdlife is abundant, while in the water you’re likely to spot freshwater turtles and fish.
+There are several bushwalking tracks up and around the Falls, so you can find a secluded spot and enjoy a relaxing afternoon surrounded by nature.

 Conway Beach

-Conway Beach is situated at the mouth of the Proserpine River and is a renowned spot for fishing and crabbing.
-You'll catch barramundi from February to October; along with king and blue salmon, flathead, bream, prawns and mudcrabs.
+Conway Beach is at the mouth of Proserpine River and is a renowned spot for fishing and crabbing.
+You’ll catch barramundi from February to October; along with king and blue salmon, flathead, bream, prawns and mudcrabs.

 Its southerly aspect makes Conway Beach a great place for kite-flying and the township hosts an annual kite-flying competition.
-With barbecue picnic areas, a long stretch of sandy beach, a caravan park and access to the fantastic fishing opportunities of the Proserpine River, this is a great place for all the family.
+With picnic areas, a long stretch of sandy beach, caravan park and access to the fantastic fishing opportunities of Proserpine River, this is a great place for all the family.

 Dingo Beach

-It's a scenic 30 minutes' drive from Airlie Beach through the Whitsunday hinterland to the laidback coastal settlement of Dingo Beach.
+It’s a scenic 30 minutes’ drive from Airlie Beach through the Whitsunday hinterland to the laid-back coastal settlement of Dingo Beach.

-Local facilities include an excellent boat ramp, swimming enclosure, picnic and barbecue areas by the beach and a children’s playground.
-The Dingo Beach Pub is a great place to sample fresh-caught seafood, and on Sunday afternoons it's buzzing with the sound of live music.
+Facilities include an excellent boat ramp, swimming enclosure, picnic and barbecue areas and children’s playground.
+The Dingo Beach Hotel is a great place to sample fresh-caught seafood, and on Sunday afternoons it’s buzzing with live music.
+Dugongs feed off the fringing reef just off the mainland.

-Hideaway Bay
+Hydeaway Bay

 Proserpine